 Featured: Hole in roof tile.

-Certified Drone Pilot specialises in aerial drone roof inspections using UAV drones.
-We work with chartered surveyors, builders, property owners, and consultants to provide an in-depth oversight of the condition of roofing.
+Certified Drone Pilot specialises in drone photography and aerial drone roof inspections using UAV drones.
+We are based in Gloucester and we work with chartered surveyors, builders, property owners, and consultants to provide an in-depth oversight of the condition of roofing.
 Some of our projects include large commercial buildings, factories, residential homes, hotels, listed buildings, retail parks, industrial sites, wind turbine blades and even solar farms.

 What sets us apart is our passion for the work and our ability to provide the best data for the project.
 In pursuit of gathering the best imagery for a roof inspection, we have invested in the latest drones that utilise high-resolution and thermal imaging.